SpawnTerror/CheckHalfordsStock-Email-Notification/README.md

 Written to enable me to check if the item I want is already purchasable, as the website is old and doesn't offer Email Notification.

+# How to

+Install venv, get selenium, get gecko driver Firefox.
+Edit main check_stock.py file, it contains hard-coded item link.
+If something doesn't work, check the screenshots that the script produces every step and see if it's scrolling down enough to render elements.
+It is a small hack script, but could possibly come handy for someone visiting Halfords.

 # Requirements

 - **virtual environment**